CiroZhang/cse15l-lab-reports/lab3.md

 plos/pmed.0020281.txt:1
 ```

 we see here by using "-c", grep returns the number of lines in the find we search for rather than the texts inside.
-This could be very usefull if we are just looking for how many lines our in a specific file and we dont care about the content.
+This could be very usefull if we are just looking for how many lines in the file that match our search and we dont care about the content.

 2. grep -l